Stroke and Critical Care

-Furthermore, the department is able to seamlessly transfer those patients in need of endovascular treatment (clot retrieval, intra-arterial thrombolysis, arterial stenting, or management of ruptured aneurysms) or neurosurgical intervention within either Beth Israel Medical Center or the larger Mount Sinai Health System system.
+Furthermore, the department is able to seamlessly transfer those patients in need of endovascular treatment (clot retrieval, intra-arterial thrombolysis, arterial stenting, or management of ruptured aneurysms) or neurosurgical intervention within either Mount Sinai Beth Israel or the larger Mount Sinai Health System system.
 There is also excellent cardiology and vascular surgery services available to deliver comprehensive care for patients with vascular disease.

 After emergent critical care is delivered, the department supervises ongoing medical treatments for patients.
 The range of care can include:

 - When appropriate, inclusion in clinical trials for new medications and protocols